-Grace serves as the Algebra Intervention teacher, as well as Read 180 Instructor, and overall Academic Assistant at New Legacy for the 2016-2017 school year through the Denver non-profit organization Urban Servants Corps.
+Grace serves on the mathematics team covering topics in algebra, geometry, and fundamental mathematics.
+She originally joined the New Legacy team in Fall 2016 through a year of service with Urban Servant Corps.
 Before serving with New Legacy, Grace lived in northern Wisconsin where she worked in direct service to provide food security in rural areas, and empowerment to persons with disabilities.
-Grace holds a Bachelor of Arts from Augsburg College in Minneapolis, MN.
-She enjoys singing, swimming, reading, and being creative.
+Grace holds a Bachelor of Arts from Augsburg University in Minneapolis, MN.
+She enjoys singing, swimming, reading, having fun outdoors, and being creative.

 Jenn Stephens, Parenting Educator